-North Korea rejects South's offer of envoys, vows to send back troops to border
+North Korea rejects South's offer of envoys, vows to redeploy troops to border

 Seoul’s defence ministry has urged North Korea to abide by the agreement, under which both sides vowed to cease “all hostile acts” and dismantled a number of structures along the DMZ.

-Reporting by Hyonhee Shin; Editing by Cynthia Osterman
+Reporting by Hyonhee Shin; Editing by Cynthia Osterman and Tom Brown